CyOp New Era (CYOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CyOp New Era Historical Price

-According to the latest data gathered on CyOp New Era live price page, the current price of CyOp New Era is 0.21971USD.
-The circulating supply of CyOp New Era(CYOP) is 1.00M CYOP , giving it a market capitalization of $219.71K.
+According to the latest data gathered on CyOp New Era live price page, the current price of CyOp New Era is 0.218535USD.
+The circulating supply of CyOp New Era(CYOP) is 1.00M CYOP , giving it a market capitalization of $218.54K.

 - 30 Days0.00%$ --$ 0.251395$ 0.204271